A Key Component of Psychology

 PSY 499 (Independent Study) and PSY 495 (Independent Project)

 Students interested in research (and graduate school!) are encouraged to complete an independent study or project.
 These experiences allow students to design and conduct a one-semester project under the supervision of a faculty member.
 Experiences are designed to match faculty and student interests.
 Students should see their advisers for more details.
-Prior to registration and in conjunction with the faculty supervisor, students must complete a departmental contract for both 499 (DOC, 29KB) and 495 (DOC, 28KB).
+Prior to registration and in conjunction with the faculty supervisor, students must complete a departmental contract for both 499 and 495.